supunsenanayake/SpringbootMysqlAssignment/README.md

 #### How to run on CMD line Interface
 1. Configure DB username and password in application.properties (Location: InterfaceWitheDataTeam\src\main\resources)

-2. Go to project folder InterfaceWitheCommerceService Open the CMD interface in the project folder and run "mvn clean install"
+2. Go to project folder InterfaceWitheDataTeam Open the CMD interface in the project folder and run "mvn clean install"

 3. After building successfully, run the command.  “mvn spring-boot:run”